 You can repeat one or more HSC courses, but it must be within the five-year accumulation period.
-Results of all attempts will appear on your Record of Achievement.
+Results of all attempts will appear on your Record of School Achievement (RoSA).
 In calculating your Australian Tertiary Admission Rank (ATAR), the Universities Admissions Centre (UAC) will use the marks from your most recent attempt.
-Repeating at Muirfield High school will only be considered in extenuating circumstances and by negotiation with the Principal.
+Repeating at Muirfield High School will only be considered in extenuating circumstances.
+The Principal makes the determination to allow a student to repeat.